SFOEWD/data-academy-intro-to-r/README.md

 How are they different?
 How does the output change if we add `%>% ungroup()` to the end?
-Why might we want to add `ungroup()` after we’ve completed a grouping operation?
+Why might we want to add `ungroup()` after we’ve completed a grouping operation (it’s usually a good decision)?